laubryan/Stationeers-Airlock/README.md

 ## Operation
 The script mimics the functionality of the in-game Advanced Airlock, but without the annoyingly long pause between depressurization and pressurization.
 Its speed is limited only by the pressure supplied by the Active Vents.

+There are two definitions that can be changed in the script:

+- `InteriorPressureTarget`
+- `ExteriorPressureTarget`

+These are the pressure targets in kPa that the airlock will try to reach when pressurizing each phase.
+Much like the original Airlock, the script will stall if it is unable to reach the target pressures for any reason.
+If you're worried about being locked out, you can change the Lock settings in the Initialization section of the script to allow you to manually override the hatches and vents.

-It can be made to operate even faster in one of the following ways:
+The airlock can be made to operate even faster in one of the following ways:

 - Setting the `ExteriorPressureTarget` definition to 0 in the script, although this means that you will experience sudden pressure changes when the outer hatch is opened.
-- Connecting pressurization tanks instead of simply pulling in base or external atmosphere.
+- Connecting pressurization tanks instead of simply pulling in base or external atmosphere directly.

-## Liability
+## Disclaimer
-This program works for me, but you use it at your own risk.
+This program works great for me, but you use it at your own risk.
 If you do use it, you agree that I'm not responsible if a misconfiguration launches your airlock into orbit, or creates a smoking crater where your base used to be, or some other calamity.
 If you're playing Stationeers that's just a normal day anyway.